 load_model() function and predict the digit using the

 # load the model from keras.models import load_model model = load_model("test_model.h5") # predict digit prediction = model.predict(gray) print(prediction.argmax())

 The model correctly predicts the digit shown in the image:

-In this tutorial, we created a neural network with Keras using the TensorFlow backend to classify handwritten digits.
+In this tutorial, we created a neural network with Keras using the TensorFlow back end to classify handwritten digits.
 Although we reached an accuracy of 99%, there are still opportunities for improvement.
 We also learned how to classify custom handwritten digits, which were not a part of the test dataset.
-This tutorial, however, has just scratched the field of artificial neural networks.
-There are endless uses of neural networks that are only limited by our imagination.
+This tutorial, however, has just scratched the surface of the artificial neural networks field.
+There are endless uses for neural networks that are only limited by our imagination.

 Are you able to improve the accuracy of the model?
 What other techniques can you think of using?
 Let me know on Twitter.